instagibbs/bolts/XX-eltoo-onchain.md

 blockchain (see [BOLT #??: Channel Close](XX-eltoo-peer-protocol.md#channel-close)).
 2. The bad way (*unilateral close*): something goes wrong, possibly without evil intent on either side.
 Perhaps one party crashed, for instance.
 One side publishes latest *latest update transaction*.
+Note that the updating peer may not have received an ACK with partial signatures for this update.
 3. The ugly way (*inavalidated unilateral close*): something goes very wrong, peer publishes an update transaction that has been invalidated by a subsequent update.